 Here are some questions we frequently receive about KCVB support and their answers.

-Kyoto Convention & Visitors Bureau provides tourist maps (Japanese & English) and a Tourism Guidebook (Japanese & English) for participants of meetings, incentive tours and conventions.
+Kyoto Convention & Visitors Bureau provides tourist maps (Japanese & English) for participants of meetings, incentive tours and conventions.

 Please inquire to KCVB freely.